Neblinus/Rugs/README.md

+# Rugs
+Ruby bindings for Raylib following the language's conventions
 <img align="right" style="width:256px" alt="Rugs bindings logo" src="rugs.png"><br>
-**Rugs**: Ruby bindings for Raylib following the language's conventions

 > [!IMPORTANT]
 > This is heavily and still a work in progress.<br>